 Turn by turn, the face of the map changed.
-Player army cubes (later replaced by plastic icons, roman numeral figures or actual molded figurines) were pitted against their colour-coded rivals, determining outcome by the roll of the dice.
+Player army cubes (later replaced by plastic icons, roman numeral figures or actual moulded figurines) were pitted against their colour-coded rivals, determining the outcome by the roll of the dice.

 At the end of a turn, country cards were awarded to any player capturing a territory, and once a matched set was collected – three infantry, cavalry or artillery, or one of each – they could be traded in for bonus armies.

 On the game went until the map showed a unified globe under one conquering army.